prescottprue/generator-react-firebase/README.md

 * Option to include tests when using sub-generators
 * Airbnb linting option (currently only `standard`)
 * Option to use simple file structure instead of fractal pattern
-* Smart Container Generator - Prompt for props/state vars (which Firebase location to bind to props)
-* Store previous answers and use them as defaults
 * Open to ideas

 ## License